 Given the growing scarcity of natural resources, VINCI intends to limit its impact by moving towards a circular economy.
-This includes improving our design and production processes, reducing extraction of virgin raw materials, implementing efficient techniques, adopting effective behaviour patterns, and reusing and recycling.
+This includes improving our design and production processes, reducing the volume of virgin raw materials extracted, implementing efficient techniques, adopting effective behaviour patterns, as well as reusing and recycling.

 RETHINKING THE WAY WE CONSUME, PRODUCE AND MANAGE OUR RESOURCES